top of page

 ABOUT

-Mark Montana creates museum-quality commissioned portraits in oil and graphite, combining technical mastery with emotional depth.
-Grounded in traditions of academic draftsmanship and Old Master painting techniques, his work feels at once contemporary and timeless.
-Through hundreds of hours with unwavering focus, each portrait is intended to endure as a treasured heirloom or legacy piece.
+Mark Montana creates museum-quality commissioned portraits in oil, watercolor, and graphite, grounded in traditions of academic draftsmanship and Old Master painting techniques.
+Each portrait is developed through sustained technical rigor and crafted to endure as a treasured family heirloom or legacy piece.

 Perfection is no small thing, but it is made up of small things.